datopian/playbook/dojo/analysis/README.md

 In keeping with a general agile approach, the analysis process should be kept in a healthy balance and iteration with implementation.
 In addition, analysis itself can cycle over its sub-stages: analysis feeds into design and planning, which, in turn, feeds back into further analysis.

 Finally, we emphasize that analysis is applicable both to large projects and to a single simple task.
-Just as test-driven development is worthwhile even for simple changes, so analyis will pay dividends even for small script or a minor change to a website.
+Just as test-driven development is worthwhile even for simple changes, so analysis will pay dividends even for small script or a minor change to a website.

 ## Analysis in Context

-Analysis is one part of the larger software development lifecycle.
+Analysis is one part of the larger software development life cycle.
 It is the yin to the implementation yang.
 It is the "look before you jump" companion to "let's just code".

 ```mermaid
 graph LR